robbievanleeuwen/section-properties/docs/user_guide/geometry.rst

-In order to make your life easier, there are a number of built-in functions that generate typical structural cross-sections, resulting in :class:`~sectionproperties.pre.geometry.Geometry` objects.
+In order to make your life easier, there are a number of built-in functions that generate typical structural cross-sections, resulting in :class:`~sectionproperties.pre.geometry.Geometry` or :class:`~sectionproperties.pre.geometry.CompoundGeometry` objects.
 These typical cross-sections reside in the ``sectionproperties.pre.library`` module.

 Primitive Sections
 """"""""""""""""""